jeremyhilado/seir-224-project-2/readme.md

 We will be responding to [github issues](https://github.com/ga-wdi-exercises/project3/issues).

 Each group will be given 3 tokens, redeemable at any time for 15 minutes each with an instructor, for a total of 45 minutes per group.
 No, you can't transfer tokens.
 And there are no rollover minutes.
-Just go up to an instructor, they will update this file to mark an `x` for one of the tokens below.
-Then they will help you for 15 minutes.
+Just slack or go up to an instructor, they will update the number of tokens assigned to your group recorded in [this file](groups.md).

 ### Useful Resources